skat/rsu-b2b-sample-client-java/README.md

 To be able to use the Web Services you also need a company certificate (VOCES3) from MitID Erhverv (OCES3).
 A company certificate for the test environment is provided by contacting Skattestyrelsen.
 To be able to use the services in production, you need to get an official company certificate.
 Information on how to get this is attached when you get access to the test environment.
-See more on the security & certificates here:  [https://github.com/skat/emcs-b2b-ws#security](https://github.com/skat/emcs-b2b-ws#security)

-The company certificate is used to encrypt the soap:body of the request and to create a signature.
-The certificate is also used to validate and decrypt the response.
-See details of how to do the encryption, decryption and signature here: [https://github.com/skat/emcs-b2b-ws#ws-security-policy-requirements](https://github.com/skat/emcs-b2b-ws#ws-security-policy-requirements)
+The company certificate is used to sign (seal) the soap:body of the request and other additional security headers such a timesmap.
+The certificate is also used to validate the response.

-An example of a payload encrypted and signed can be found here: [https://github.com/skat/emcs-b2b-ws/blob/master/sample/request-test-system.xml](https://github.com/skat/emcs-b2b-ws/blob/master/sample/request-test-system.xml)
+An example of a signed request can be found here: [rsu-b2b-sample-client/src/test/resources/VirksomhedKalenderHent_I_Document_Complete_With_SOAPENV.xml](rsu-b2b-sample-client/src/test/resources/VirksomhedKalenderHent_I_Document_Complete_With_SOAPENV.xml)

-**NOTE**: The links are for another system (the EMCS System) that provides another set of web services (APIs) from Skatteforvaltningen on the same platform as the services for VAT Returns.
-The security part of the two systems is identical.

 ### Legal Entity Identification